rvisas/CodeChallenge-Klarna-JS/README.md

-## Transactions
-Code challenge solved for a company specialized in online operations

-## QUESTION 1 - Amount by category
+## Question 1 - Amount by category
 Calculate the amount spent in a specific category within the specified time period

 ```js